 The Proposed Regulations provide that, to the extent that a series is a taxpayer against whom tax may be assessed, then any tax assessed against the series may be collected by the Internal Revenue Service from the series in the same manner the assessment could be collected by the Internal Revenue Service from any other taxpayer.
-In addition, to the extent Federal or local law permits a creditor to collect a liability attributable to a series from the series organization or other series of the series organization, the series organization and other series of the series organization may also be considered the taxpayer from whom the tax assessed against the series
+870 In addition, to the extent Federal or local law permits a creditor to collect a liability attributable to a series from the series organization or

-773Prop.
+867Prop.
 Reg. § 301.7701-1(a)(5)(iv).

-775Preamble, 75 F.R. at 55704; see Prop.
+869Preamble, 75 F.R. at 55704; see Prop.
 Reg. § 301.7701-1(a)(5)(ix) (reserving treatment of series and series organizations under Subtitle C-Employment Taxes and Collection of Income Tax).

-776Prop.
+870Prop.
 Reg. § 301.7701-1(a)(5)(vii).

-may be collected pursuant to administrative or judicial means.777 Further, when a creditor is permitted to collect a liability attributable to a series organization from any series of the series organization, a tax liability assessed against the series organization may be collected directly from a series of the series organization by administrative or judicial means.778
+other series of the series organization, the series organization and other series of the series organization may also be considered the taxpayer from whom the tax assessed against the series may be collected pursuant to administrative or judicial means.
+Further, when a creditor is permitted to collect a liability attributable to a series organization from any series of the series organization, a tax liability assessed against the series organization may be collected directly from a series of the series organization by administrative or judicial means.
+872

-(5) Effect of Limitation of Liability Provisions of State The Preamble to the Proposed Regulations recognizes that certain series Series Statutes. statutes provide that the series liability limitation provisions do not apply if the series organization or series does not maintain records adequately accounting for the assets associated with each series separately from the assets of the series organization or any other series of the series organization.
-The Preamble states that the IRS and the Treasury Department considered whether a failure to elect or qualify for the liability limitations under the series statute should affect whether a series is a separate entity for Federal tax purposes.
+(5) Effect of Limitation of Liability Provisions of State

+Series Statutes.
+The Preamble to the Proposed Regulations recognizes that certain series statutes provide that the series liability limitation provisions do not apply if the series organization or series does not maintain records adequately accounting for the assets associated with each series separately from the assets of the series organization or any other series of the series organization.873 The Preamble states that the IRS and the Treasury Department considered whether a failure to elect or qualify for the liability limitations under the series statute should affect whether a series is a separate entity for Federal tax purposes.
 The Preamble notes, however, that limitations on liability of owners of an entity for debts and obligations of the entity and the rights of creditors to hold owners liable for debts and obligations of the entity generally do not alter the characterization of the entity for Federal tax purposes.
-Thus, the proposed regulations provide that an election, agreement, or other arrangement that permits debts and liabilities of other series or the series organization to be enforceable against the assets of a particular series, or a failure to comply with the record keeping requirements for the limitation on liability available under the relevant series statute, will be disregarded and will not prevent a series from meeting the definition of "series" in the proposed regulations.
-781 By way of example, the Preamble provides that "a series generally will not cease to be an entity under the proposed regulations simply because it guarantees the debt of another series within the series organization."782
+874 Thus, the proposed regulations provide that an election, agreement, or other arrangement that permits debts and liabilities of other series or the series organization to be enforceable against the assets of a particular series, or a failure to comply with the record keeping requirements for the limitation on liability available under the relevant series statute, will be disregarded and will not prevent a series from meeting the definition of "series" in the proposed regulations.
+875 By way of example, the Preamble provides that "a series generally will not cease to be an entity under the proposed regulations simply because it guarantees the debt of another series within the series organization."876

-(6) Ownership of Interests in a Series and Ownership of Assets Associated with a Series.
-For Federal tax purposes, the ownership of interests in a series and of the assets associated with a series is determined under general tax principles.
-The Preamble states that "[i]n general, the same legal principles that apply to determine who owns interests in other types of entities apply to determine the ownership of interests in series and series organizations.
+(6) Ownership of Interests in a Series and Ownership of

+Assets Associated with a Series.
+For Federal tax purposes, the ownership of interests in a series and of the assets associated with a series is determined under general tax principles.877 The Preamble states that "[i]n general, the same legal principles that apply to determine who owns interests in other types of entities apply to determine the ownership of interests in series and series organizations.
 These principles generally look to who bears the economic benefits and burdens of ownership.
 The Preamble cites Rev. Rul.
-55-39784 as an example.
-The Preamble
+55-39878 as an example.879 The Preamble

-777Prop.
+871Prop.
 Reg. § 301.7701-1(a)(5)(vii).